 What You Can Do:

-Breaking up the ways your students are learning information is the most important part of a blended learning strategy, which is one of the best student-focused teaching methods in pedagogy.
+Breaking up the ways your students learn information is the most critical part of a blended learning strategy, which is one of the best student-focused teaching methods.

 If you don’t have more lessons, ask students to complete a worksheet, assessment, or other activity on their own to reinforce what they have learned.